 Chatbots are gaining popularity but they remain relatively new and still under development.

 They deliver authentic information approved by healthcare professionals.
 These chatbots help in booking appointments if the elderly person has serious health problems.
 The chatbots are also helpful in relieving stress by answering certain health-related questions.
 They create strong engagement.

 Some companies are developing conversational robots that cannot only provide tailored conversations to the people but also can accumulate data about the treatment which is not available easily.
 These robots engage older adults.
 They keep them active by connecting them to their families and the outer world.
-As companions, they revive the elderly people from depression and diseases.
+As companions, they revive elderly people from depression and diseases.
 They remind them of medications, talk to them, and lead them to light physical activities and cognitive games.
-The robots are designed using rear projection design.
-This approach makes the robot to detect speech and respond with appropriate facial expressions to individuals.
+The robots are designed using a rear projection design.
+This approach makes the robot detect speech and respond with appropriate facial expressions to individuals.

 AI-based devices allow seniors to connect socially with like-minded people.
 They increase social connectivity through several online platforms.
 These devices update them with notifications regarding events and get-togethers organized near them so that they can interact with people.
 This helps them fight depression and diseases.

 AI has become a useful tool for healthcare professionals.
 It has revolutionized the senior care industry.
 More and more people are using these AI-enabled devices such as health trackers, voice assistants, and recognition devices.
 The number of voice-enabled technologies is increasing at a rapid rate and more sophisticated people give preferences to such tools.
 Voice assistants are becoming very beneficial for many older people in their day-to-day lives.
 They can easily get medication reminders, social connectivity, lifestyle, and medical information.

 The power of AI for healthcare and eldercare lies in the combinations of applications and in the future we can see all these applications into a single interface.
-Empathy based AI applications will be supporting the elder care along with their clinical treatment.
+Empathy-based AI applications will be supporting elder care along with their clinical treatment.
 The business case for AI could be very powerful indeed.
 Its impact on health outcomes will be transformative.